Useful Docker Commands to troubleshoot a container

 Command Breakdown:

-: (Netcat) A networking utility for reading from and writing to network connections-z
+nc: (Netcat) A networking utility for reading from and writing to network connections-z: Checks for open ports without sending data.-v: Provides verbose output.

 Log out and log back in for the group membership to take effect: